 Why don’t we teach our kids that life isn’t a party?
 Everybody has problems.
 But they pass and there is a lot one can do not to feel helpless.
 Also, there is always someone to rely on.
 As they grow up with the sense that things are sometimes good sometimes bad, but never terrible, your kids will become more self-reliant.

 We can define happiness and success in many different ways.
 Some people like to make art.
 Some enjoy making strong connections with others.
 You can use your talent to teach others.
 Or empower yourself so that you can empower somebody else.
 Or make the world a better place.

 The best things in life are what you make or do.
 And when you create something, you are your best version then.
 Self-actualization in young age is rare.
 But you can pave the way for their future self-fulfillment.
 If young people are confident enough and have a sense of belonging, they can reach self-actualization more easily.
 They will enjoy life more with that sense of purpose.

-I wrote a book about growing up.
-It is a story of a little blackbird who cannot fit in a farm life.
-Here it is:
+I wrote a children’s book about growing up.
+You can get it for 1 cent if you don’t have a KOBO account yet (it costs $5).
+It is a story of a little blackbird who cannot fit in a farm life: